raceintospace/raceintospace/doc/manual/manual.md

 * `game_style` – Forces settings below to Classic behavior, if they have a Classic setting: that is, it makes the game run mostly like original BARIS.

-* `female_nauts` – Allows, but does not require, players to choose female astronauts if they have not received the news event which normally enables recruitment.
+* `female_nauts` – Allows, but does not require, players to choose female astronauts if they have not received the news event which normally enables recruiting them.

     Political directives (via the news event) still mandate recruiting female candidates.